-The bad news is that visits with mall Santas won’t be a thing in 2020.
-The good news is that the North Pole has great WiFi, so virtual visits with Santa are a great substitute this holiday season.
+Some families are still keeping their distance from crowded places like shopping malls and will miss their visit with Father Christmas.
+We hear that the North Pole has great WiFi, so virtual visits with Santa are a great substitute this holiday season.

 Help families keep their tradition alive by offering virtual visits with St. Nick by leveraging local acting talent that can play the role of Kris Kringle.
 You can also create a festive backdrop for Santa in your venue by either building a simple set or using an existing one from a holiday show that has been shelved this year.

-Gather intel from parents during the ticket purchase experience for these 15-minute interactive meet-and-greets with Father Christmas and watch the holiday magic happen!
+Gather intel from parents during the ticket purchase experience for these 15-minute interactive meet-and-greets and watch the holiday magic happen!

 Interactive holiday shows and classes

-With most community events, holiday parades and festive shows canceled this year, there’s a big opportunity to lean into the popularity of virtual events to drive revenue for your organization.
+With many community events, holiday parades and festive shows canceled again this year, there’s a big opportunity to lean into the popularity of virtual events to drive revenue for your organization.